 Other Side Effects of Traditional Metal Fillings

 In addition to the general health concerns mentioned above, traditional metal fillings also pose some oral health concerns.
-For instance, the amalgam material – which is comprised of mercury, silver, tin copper, and zinc – expands and contracts, especially when eating or drinking hot or cold foods or beverages.
+For instance, amalgam is comprised of mercury, silver, tin copper, and zinc.
+It expands and contracts, especially when eating or drinking hot or cold foods or beverages.
 Over time, this could cause small hairline fractures in the surrounding tooth structure.